react-navigation/react-navigation.github.io/docs/material-bottom-tab-navigator.md

 #### `tabBarLabel`

-Title string of a tab displayed in the tab bar or React Element or a function that given `{ focused: boolean, tintColor: string }` returns a React.Node to display in tab bar.
+Title string of a tab displayed in the tab bar.
 When undefined, scene `title` is used.
 To hide, see `labeled` option in the previous section.

 #### `tabBarAccessibilityLabel`